Mersey Care is a large trust. Our inpatient, community and administrative services are currently provided from 73 buildings across 40 sites.

 We have consulted widely and visited sites across the country to ensure the new development delivers the highest standards and the new model of care for adult secure services.
 The high quality environment, built to the latest BREEAM sustainable standards, will offer a healthy modern workplace for staff.
 The new MSU will have opportunities for great job satisfaction improving the lives of vulnerable people.

-Mersey Care is forging ahead with its plans to give an historic hospital site in Southport a new lease of life, serving the health needs of the local community that offers a state-of-the art mental health facility and parity of accommodation with our newest hospitals.
+Mersey Care is forging ahead with its new build mental health hospital that gives an historic hospital site in Southport a new lease of life, serving the health needs of the local community that offers a state-of-the art mental health facility and parity of accommodation with our newest hospitals.

-Working with Liverpool Sefton Health Partnership (LSHP) we intend to combine local mental health inpatient care and some related community services on the one site and build a new mental health facility at the existing Boothroyd Mental Health Unit, off Scarisbrick New Road.
+Working with Liverpool Sefton Health Partnership (LSHP) we intend to combine local mental health inpatient care and some related community services on the one site by building a new mental health facility at the rear of the existing Boothroyd Mental Health Unit, off Scarisbrick New Road.
 It will rejuvenate the only remaining hospital provision left on the former Southport General Infirmary site.

 It will provide 44 single en-suite bedrooms and replace Mersey Care’s existing Hesketh Centre, situated close to Hesketh Park, which will close once the new facility is complete.